Analysis | Fox News viewers are more confident in Trump on coronavirus than are Republicans

 As we’ve noted previously, there are real-world implications from dismissing the threat of the virus.
 Republicans have consistently expressed less concern about taking actions aimed at halting the virus’s spread.
 In the Pew data, Fox News viewers and Republicans were less likely than respondents overall to see a major threat to their own health, to day-to-day life in their community or to the economy from the virus.

-Only about 1-in-5 Fox News viewers thought that the virus posed a major threat to day-to-day life in their community compared to a third of respondents overall.
+Only about 1 in 5 Fox News viewers thought that the virus posed a major threat to day-to-day life in their community compared with a third of respondents overall.

 It’s not as though these data come from several weeks ago, before the threat posed by the virus was obvious.
 The poll was conducted last week, as the number of U.S. cases was spiking — but before Trump himself began to regularly articulate the threat it poses to Americans.
 When he did so, Fox News similarly shifted, advocating for more precautionary measures instead of broadly dismissing concerns about the virus as a political ploy by Democrats.

-Two-thirds of Fox News viewers told Pew they thought that the Democrats were at least slightly exaggerating the risk posed by the virus, compared to 6-in-10 Republicans and about 40 percent of respondents overall.
+Two-thirds of Fox News viewers told Pew they thought the Democrats were at least slightly exaggerating the risk posed by the virus, compared with 6 in 10 Republicans and about 40 percent of respondents overall.

 Trump’s television network appears to have had its intended effect.

-Note: Update: On a related note.